TheAllen1996/TheAllen1996.github.io/_pages/about.md

 Hi there!

 This is Allen.
 I currently work at Tencent as a game developer.
 Prior to joining Tencent, I obtained my master degree and bachelor degree, both in Computer Science, from ShanghaiTech University and South China Unversity of Technology, respectively.
-I am currently interested in development tools and game engine.
+I am currently interested in tools and game-play development.

 In my spare time, I enjoy watching game streaming, reading books, working out, playing video games, and chatting with friends.
-I am also eager to spend some time in travelling next year, as the pandemic is finally coming to an end.
+I am also eager to spend more time in travelling, as the pandemic is finally coming to an end.